First Isabela Cooperative Bank: History

 Originally, the bank was registered with the Securities and Exchange Commission (SEC), as First Isabela Cooperative Rural Bank Inc. (FICRBI).
-On 14 February 1979, it acquired its juridical personality through SEC's stamp of approval and registration.
+On 14 February 1979, it acquired its juridical personality through the SEC's stamp of approval and registration.
 It was re-registered with the Bureau of Cooperative Development of the Ministry of Local Government and Community Development (BCOD-MLGCD) on 10 April 1979, under Certificate of Registration No. FF-119.
 The Central Bank of the Philippines granted the bank its Certificate of Authority, numbered B-1000, on 21 December 1979 to operate as a cooperative rural bank.
 As such, it is vested with the rights to exercise all authority and powers, to do and perform all acts and to transact all businesses, which may be legally done by rural banks under the Rural Banking Act, and to do all other things incident thereto, as may be determined by the Monetary Board of the Central Bank of the Philippines (now known as Bangko Sentral ng Pilipinas or BSP).

 The bank was formally inaugurated on 2 January 1980.
 Being a cooperative bank, FICRBI (now FICOBank) is under the supervision of both the BSP and the Cooperative Development Authority (CDA).
 The latter was created by the enactment of Republic Act 6939.
 Together with Republic Act 6938 or the 1990 Cooperative Code of the Philippines, they are known as the twin Cooperative Laws of the country.
-In compliance with the provisions of the said laws, FICOBank obtained CDA's confirmation of its registration, as a cooperative bank.
+In compliance with the provisions of the said laws, FICOBank obtained CDA's confirmation of its registration as a cooperative bank.
 Its Certificate of Confirmation, numbered 661, was issued by the CDA on 11 March 1991.